letsencrypt/cp-cps/CPS.md

   * Facilities designed to protect sensitive PKI infrastructure, including CA private keys.
 * Subscriber
   * An entity that has agreed to a Subscriber Agreement and is using ISRG PKI services.
+* Trusted Role
+  * A role which qualifies a person to access or modify ISRG PKI systems, infrastructure, and confidential information.

 ### 1.6.2 Acronyms